BE: Visual Communication (11021.1)

 Unless otherwise advised, assignments, together with marks and feedback, will be available for collection from the lecturer during class.
 All grades will be posted on Canvas.

 Work will not be available for collection before the nominated return time.
 Students must retain a digital copy of their assessable work.
 This may include photographing work such as physical models or scanning hand drawn work.
 Students should expect that tutors will write on or otherwise alter their work as a part of the assessment and feedback process.

-Your results for individual assessments and exams will be communicated using a series of grades which give you an indication of how you're progressing in your studies.
-Once you complete your unit, you'll receive an overall grade for that too, which will appear on your academic transcript.
-For commencing students, it is highly reocmmned you review the Univeristy Grading Scale.
-Here you will find descriptors for each grade catagory and the level of expectation. this can differ from previous secondary level education .
+Your results for individual assessments and exams will be communicated using a series of grades, which give you an indication of how you’re progressing in your studies.
+Once you complete your unit, you’ll receive an overall grade for that too, which will appear on your academic transcript.
+For commencing students, it is highly recommend you review the University Grading Scale.
+Here you will find descriptors for each grade category and the level of expectation. this can differ from previous secondary level education .
 You can find the Grade Scale here: https://www.canberra.edu.au/content/myuc/home/course/grading.html

-Attendance at scheduled classes and contribution over the semester is expected.
-Presentation and discussion of your work in progress is essential for the development of your skills in meeting the learning outcomes of the subject and for your design education.
+Attendance at scheduled classes and your participation over the semester is expected.
+Presentation and discussion of your work in progress is essential for the development of your skills in meeting the learning outcomes of the unit and for your design education.

 Participation in learning sessions and reviews provides important opportunities for feedback and demonstrates that the submitted work is your own.

 In order to receive a grade of Pass or better, students must bring their work in progress to all sessions, reviews and juries as detailed in the unit outline.
 Assessment items that have not been presented for review during the semester as required may not be submitted for final assessment.